B.A. in Social Science

 - Want to understand people and social institutions in today’s society

 Students interested in social and human services typically have a strong desire to help improve lives—by working directly with people or by implementing community or government policies.
-At National Louis University (NLU), we embrace your desire to make your dreams a reality and make a difference in the world.
+At National Louis University, we embrace your desire to make your dreams a reality and make a difference in the world.
 NLU’s Social Science faculty are committed to developing in students the ability to critically analyze and synthesize ideas into a broad interdisciplinary world view.
-The multicultural and global perspectives offered by our Social Science program prepare you for success in today’s global society.
+The multicultural and global perspectives offered by our Social Science degree program prepare you for success in today’s global society.

 We Make it Convenient to Earn Your Social Science Degree